-Through our fiscal sponsorship program, we provide our official nonprofit status, assistance and guidance to other like-minded organizations, to help them get their start, make progress and succeed.
+Through our fiscal sponsorship program, we provide official nonprofit status, assistance and guidance to other like-minded organizations, to help them get their start, make progress and succeed.

 - Deep River Clean Water Society